schlimmchen/OpenDTU-OnBattery-docs/docs/hardware/inverter_overview.md

 !!! note "Hoymiles HMS-xxxx-xT-NA compatibility remark"
     You have to change the Country/Region in the [DTU settings](../firmware/configuration/dtu_settings.md#cmt2300a-regioncountry).

-!!! note "Inverters with integrated WiFi are not supported"
+!!! note "Inverters with integrated Wi-Fi NOT supported"
-    All inverters with integrated WiFi which can be identified by the "W" in the name (e.g. HMS-xxxW) are not supported by OpenDTU-OnBattery.
+    **No** inverter with integrated Wi-Fi (identify by the "W" in the name (e.g. HMS-xxxW)) are supported by OpenDTU-OnBattery.

 | Model                | Required RF Module | DC Inputs | MPP-Tracker | AC Phases | Serial Prefix |
 | ---------------------| ------------------ | :-------: | :---------: | :-------: | :-----------: |